StoicRounin/simplify-nopcommerce-module/README.md

 Simplify Commerce payment plugin for nopCommerce
 ================================================

-The Simplify Payment payment plugin for nopCommerce is a payment method for the [nopCommerce] .Net open source shopping cart solution using [Simplify Commerce] to provice secure card payments.
+The Simplify Payment payment plugin for nopCommerce is a payment method for the [nopCommerce] .Net open source shopping cart solution using [Simplify Commerce] to provide secure card payments.
 The plugin uses card tokenization so your site never sees customer card details.
 Full and partial refunds are also supported.